citrix/citrix-unified-workspace-api-native-example/README.md

 This is because the Application is configured to run on `https://localhost:3000`.

+Before running the Native example, you will need to set the Application ID in the [app.config](./Citrix.UnifiedApi.Test.NativeClientWpf/App.config) to be the application ID for the OAuth client you have created in the Citrix Cloud Admin Console.

 ## Actions covered in this example

 - Login / Logout